prysmaticlabs/documentation/website/docs/advanced/maintaining-uptime.md

 :::caution

 This may be overkill for at-home stakers who use the `prysm.sh` script to run Prysm.
-To those users, we recommend **keeping it simple** by periodically checking the status of your validator.
+To those users, we recommend **keeping it simple** by occasionally checking the status of your validator.
 See [Check Software Status](../monitoring/checking-status) to learn more.

 :::